For Graduate Programs

 - Approval of any leave will be at the discretion of the program director with the consultation of the dean.

-- Leaves of absence are not granted in the last two weeks of a term or the last two weeks of a semester.
+- Leaves of absence are not granted in the last two weeks of the semester.

 - All leaves of absence (except Military Leave) during the clinical phase of a program must be approved by the program director and Assistant Program Director.